carykh/lazykh/README.md

 To create a video using this lazykh code, there are 5 commands you will need to run.

-## Before starting
+## Things to know before starting
-Step 2 will only work on Mac OS.
+For Step 2, "Gentle" (the phoneme detection library I'm using) will only work on Mac OS.
+However, Steps 1, 3, 4, and 5 can be done on any computer.
 Install "gentle", the phoneme detection library, from here: https://lowerquality.com/gentle/

 Put the "gentle-final" folder in the "lazykh" folder.
 (This is around 3 GB, so be prepared for the large size.)
 Estimated runtimes are based on my 2015 MacBook Pro, so your results may vary.
 (Hopefully, they are faster!)

+If you're a cool person, please provide credit to me (Cary Huang) when you use this!
+All it needs to be is a quick mention that you're using software written by carykh spoken in the video, and we're good.
+I'm making this code open source because I'm just excited to see how other content creators can innovate with this tool, so I don't care too much about clout, financial gain, or legal ownership.
+I just want to see people being clever/expressive/funny with their videos!
+But despite that, I'd still appreciate being acknowledged.

+Also, aside from easy-to-fix bugs, I won't be maintaining this repo or providing assistance to others.
+Think of this repo as an archive of how my personal passion project worked.
+It's not like Adobe's constantly-maintained software, it's just one guy spewing random hobby projects onto the internet!
+(I go more into detail describing this in my "lazykh goodbye" video: https://www.youtube.com/watch?v=hkOGbehVeQs)

 ## Creating an actual lazykh video
 For this example, suppose your video's audio file is "exampleVideo/ev.wav", and your annotated script file is "exampleVideo/ev.txt".
 These should be placed in lazykh folder, so the addresses are "lazykh/exampleVideo/ev.wav" and "lazykh/exampleVideo/ev.txt"